Homeschooling in Montgomery County

 MCPS Virtual Academy

-For the 2021-22 school year, MCPS is offering a virtual academy that provides online learning for students in kindergarten to Grade 12.
-Known as Montgomery Virtual, the program lets students take classes from home, but it is not considered “homeschooling” or "home instruction."
-Note: The virtual academy is closed to new applicants for the 2021-22 school year, except for some narrow exceptions, including serious health concerns.
+For the 2022-23 school year, MCPS will once again offer an online learning option for students in kindergarten to Grade 12.
+Known as Montgomery Virtual Academy, the program lets students take classes from home, but it is not considered “homeschooling” or "home instruction."
+Montgomery Virtual Academy is now accepting applications for the 2022-23 school year.

 Virtual academy students are enrolled in MCPS; courses are taught by MCPS teachers; and students can participate in MCPS extracurricular activities.
-Elementary and middle school students have full days of live instruction.
-High school students have the option of a full-time or part-time program.
+The Virtual Academy offers a comprehensive, full-time online instructional program.

 One of the beauties of homeschooling is that families can select an instruction style that works best for their children.
 “Unschooling” or “self-directed learning” is a popular style for teaching autistic homeschooled children.
 Rather than having a rigid curriculum, this method allows students to follow their natural curiosity and explore topics that interest them; parents/guardians or tutors facilitate learning.